myDevicesIoT/cayenne-docs/docs/CAYENNEAPI.md

 ##### Logging into existing account

-Returning users will not need to create their account, instead they simply need to log into their existing account.
+Returning users will not need to create an account, instead they simply need to log into their existing account.
 Let's take a look at how the Tank Monitoring sample app and asks the user for their account credentails.
-We will then examine how the Cayenne API can be used to log the user into their existing account using this information.
+We will then examine how the Cayenne API can be used to log the user into their existing account using the information provided.

 <p style="text-align:center"><br/><img src="https://s3.amazonaws.com/cloudfront-mydevices-wordpress/wp-content/uploads/20170524084310/Restaurant-iPhone_LogIn-1-2.png" width="346" height="615" alt="Sample App Login screen"><br/><br/></p>